msillano/tuyaDEAMON-applications/daemon.visUI.widget/README.md

   - _'all' mode_: ALL devices in `global.alldevices` are monitored.
 This method can lead to many disconnected devices, especially during the testing phase.
 Always present ALL devices in TuyaDEAMON.
 Note: requires at least CORE + SYSTEM to run.

 2) The basic data loop time is set to 4s by default.
-The polling frequency depends on the number of devices.
-Example 10 devices = 40 seconds (`visUI.html` line 23)
+The polling frequency depends on the number of devices (`visUI.html` line 23).

 ### Customization
 There are a few sectors of optional customizations to improve the look & feel of the widget: